lewisf/lewisf.github.com/_posts/2012-05-11-we-use-vagrant.md

 and so on.
 A newbie would take weeks to figure out why things aren't working.

 We fix this with **Vagrant**.
-Jon [(@jnwng)](http://www.twitter.com/#!/jnwng), who has lead the project for two quarters prior to make setting up development environments super trivial through [Vagrant](http://ci.vagrantup.com/).
+Jon [(@jnwng)](http://www.twitter.com/#!/jnwng), who has lead the project for two quarters prior has made setting up development environments trivial through [Vagrant](http://ci.vagrantup.com/).
 What it allows us to do is create a virtual image of some version of Ubuntu (10.04 in our case) and either preload it with dependencies or use [Puppet](http://vagrantup.com/docs/provisioners/puppet.html), Chef, or some other provisioner